Team-Fuho/resourcepack/readme.md

 ## To production

-Just run `deno run build.ts` and it should be ready! zip and optimized.
+Just run `deno task build` and it should be ready! zip and optimized.

 Anyways we use `webhookd` to trigger the build and force update through pterodactyl api btw.
 Example in our whitespace!